Babies have a strong need to be close to their parents. This helps them feel secure and loved, which can help with their development.

 Find out more about your baby’s development.

 Skin-to-skin means having your baby on your chest, their naked skin next to yours, with a blanket over both of you for warmth if needed.
 You can put it in your birth plan, as it is a great thing to do straight after your baby’s been born.
 You can do skin-to-skin if you have had a vaginal birth or a caesarean section.
 You don’t have to wait until you are in the recovery room to do this.

 It’s best if you and your baby have the skin-to-skin contact straight after the birth.
 If there’s any reason you cannot do this, your birth partner (if you have one) can do it until you can.

-There are lots of benefits to parents having skin-to-skin contact with their baby.
+There are lots of reasons to have skin-to-skin contact with your baby.
 It can:

 - keep your baby warm